Friday, November 1, 2024

 Woman in black sweatshirt waves from the football field.
 Fans can be seen in background.

-Judge-Ellis received the 2023 Hawkeye Distinguished Veterans Award and was recognized on the filed at Kinnick Stadium during a football game.
+Judge-Ellis was a recipient of the university-wide Hawkeye Distinguished Veterans Award in 2023.
+She and other awardees were recognized on the field at Kinnick Stadium during the Nov.
+11 Iowa-Rutgers game.

 In her current role as a dual-certified nurse practitioner and an associate clinical professor, Judge-Ellis enjoys the variety of her work — from clinical practice to mentoring students.
 “I’m really enjoying what I’m doing right now, working in places where people have a difficult time accessing healthcare for whatever reason,” she says.
 “My work at the Shelter House and their permanent supportive housing programs is really rewarding.
 I get to work with community-based teams of housing professionals and case managers who are working hard to keep people afloat in the community.
 I also work with the team at Chatham Oaks, a residential care facility for people with severe mental illness who are in the process of stabilization and transitioning to community living.”